 Management is responsible for the preparation of financial statements that give a true and fair view in accordance with the Danish Financial Business Act.
-Moreover, statements that are free from material misstatement, whether due to fraud or error.
+Moreover, Management is responsible for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.